watatomo/tl/enst/idol story/wataru - animal presentation.md

 **Tomoya:** "Recollection"...
 Ah, is this Jeanne d'Arc?

 **Wataru:** That's absolutely correct; this is the child you saved.
-She hasn't been bullied by those around her at all lately, and now—as you can see—she's doing perfectly well.
+She hasn't been bullied by those around her at all lately, and now—as you can see—she's doing perfectly well.<sup>[1]</sup>

 **Tomoya:** "Saved"?
 You're exaggerating.
 You were the one who actually took care of her.